This Is What Navigating 2021 Looks Like For Black Women, According To The Hosts Of Go Off, Sis

-Go Off, Sis, the podcast from Refinery29’s Unbothered, is back for season 5.
-And while we’re still in the panorama, the upside is this: We’re finally back to work and school — though to be clear, we’re not going back to business as usual.
+Go Off, Sis, the podcast from Refinery29’s Unbothered, is back for season five.
+And while we’re still in the panorama, the upside is this: Many of us are finally back to work and school — though to be clear, we’re not going back to business as usual.

 Advertisement